RETURN TO:

 The Federal Gift Tax System

 The federal gift tax system is designed to impose a tax on all transfers made during life.
 The tax is imposed on “taxable gifts,” which excludes gifts qualifying for the annual and other gift tax exclusions (see Gift Tax Exclusions).
 All taxable gifts made during life (including the gift(s) for the current year) are added together to arrive at total taxable gifts.
 From total taxable gifts, deductions are permitted for transfers to a spouse and/or transfers to charity (see Charitable Gifts, below).
-The gift tax is calculated on this total amount, using a graduated tax schedule which starts at a rate of 18% and quickly rises to a rate of 55% on gifts in excess of $3 million (and even higher for gifts over $10 million).
+The gift tax is calculated on this total amount, using a graduated tax schedule which starts at a rate of 18% and rises to a rate of 40%.

 The Vermont Gift Tax System